Definition:

 Collocational knowledge is primarily acquired through large volumes of natural input and does not respond well to decontextualized rule study:

-For deliberate study: collocation dictionaries (Oxford Collocations Dictionary, BBI Dictionary) list frequent collocates by word; SRS sentences that contain natural collocations — the format used in Sakubo — provide contextual exposure that eventually consolidates correct combinations.
+For deliberate study: collocation dictionaries (Oxford Collocations Dictionary, BBI Dictionary) list frequent collocates by word; SRS sentences that contain natural collocations provide contextual exposure that eventually consolidates correct combinations.

 History

-1957 — Firth and collocation.
-J. R. Firth coined the term “collocation” in linguistics — “You shall know a word by the company it keeps.”
-His theoretical work on word meaning as contextually and co-textually defined established the theoretical framework.
+- 1957 — Firth.
+Coins the term “collocation” in linguistics — “You shall know a word by the company it keeps”; his theoretical work establishes word meaning as contextually and co-textually defined.

-1980s–90s — Corpus linguistics.
-The emergence of large text corpora (the Brown Corpus, BNC) with computational analysis tools enabled empirical measurement of word co-occurrence patterns.
-Researchers could now identify which words genuinely collocate and at what frequency — moving from intuition to quantified evidence.
+- 1980s–90s — Corpus linguistics.
+Large text corpora (Brown Corpus, BNC) with computational tools enable empirical measurement of word co-occurrence patterns; researchers can now identify collocates and measure their frequency.

-1993 — Michael Lewis, The Lexical Approach.
-Lewis’s book made collocations central to language pedagogy, arguing that lexical chunks (including collocations) are the natural units of language acquisition and should organize instruction.
-Highly influential in ELT teacher training.
+- 1993 — Michael Lewis, The Lexical Approach.
+Places collocations at the center of language pedagogy; argues that lexical chunks (including collocations) are the natural units of language acquisition.

-1995 — Oxford Collocations Dictionary.
-The publication of corpora-informed collocation dictionaries made collocation reference practical for learners and teachers.
+- 1995 — Oxford Collocations Dictionary.
+Corpus-informed learner reference makes collocation lookup practical for learners and teachers.

 Common Misconceptions